chiefy/generator-sails-angular/README.md

 - To test: `grunt test`

 ## Known Issues
- * Grunt live-reload, server, test do not work.
+ * Grunt live-reload, server do not work.
  * Since I'm using Restangular the generator-angular questions re: ng-resource are redundant since it's never used.
  * Not sure if anything CoffeeScript or SASS works (sorry!)

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)